AlheydisGeiger/selfprojectingGrassmannian/nonbases/readme.md

 For rank 3 and bigger the matroids are simple.
 The matroids defined by the nonbases in the files `nonbaseskn` are all framed, i.e. they have a circuit of size $n+1$.
 The unframed matroids (only applicable for the cases(4,8), (4,9) and (5,10) ) are in extra files.

-This directory is still under construction.
-The cases for rank 5 are still missing.
-If you have questions, contact the authors.